MMK21Hub/C/README.md

 The result of the operation is always written to the square that held the first operand (the previous piece gets captured).

-Arithmetic operation instructions consist of 5 or 6 characters, depending on the length of the filling:
+Arithmetic operation instructions consist of 5 or more characters, depending on the length of the filling:

 1. The first two characters are a [reference](#referencing-board-squares) to the square that contains the first operand.
-2. Next is the operator, which may be one or two characters.
+2. Next is the operator, which is usually one character, but may be up to 6 characters.
 See below for valid operators.
 3. The last two characters are a [reference](#referencing-board-squares) to the square that contains the second operand.

 #### Arithmetic operators